 - INITIAL APPLICATION: Students should consult with a faculty member with whom they would like to work.
-If that professor agrees, the student should submit to the chairperson a written application for permission to preregister for Philosophy 495.
-This application should include: 1) a description of the proposed project (200 - 500 words); 2) a list of philosophy courses taken and currently being taken, including names of instructors and grades received; 3) cumulative quality point average and quality point average for the previous semester; 4) any other relevant information which would assist the Department in determining the candidate's adequacy of background for the proposed project.
-Students are urged to consult informally with interested faculty members as they prepare their initial proposals.
+If that professor agrees, the student should submit to that professor a written application for permission to preregister for PHIL 495: Honors.
+This application should include: 1) a description of the proposed project (200 - 500 words); 2) a list of philosophy courses taken and currently being taken, including names of instructors and grades received; 3) cumulative quality point average and quality point average for the previous semester; 4) any other relevant information which would assist in determining the candidate's adequacy of background for the proposed project.

-- TENTATIVE APPROVAL: If the initial application is approved by the Department, the student will be assigned a temporary advisor.
-Since only tentative approval has been given, the Department is not yet bound to allow final registration for Honors.
-It is advised, therefore, that students preregister for another course which they would be willing to take if admission to Philosophy 495 is ultimately denied.
+- TENTATIVE APPROVAL: If the initial application is approved by the professor, the student can proceed to write the final application, which is required before the student can enroll in PHIL 495.
+It is advised that students preregister for another course which they would be willing to take if admission to PHIL 495 is ultimately denied.